 10 Interesting Facts About Jesus

 - Jesus was not an only child.
 He actually had siblings.
-It might be hard to imagine what it was like to be Jesus’ little brother or sister, but Mary and Joseph would go on to have other children after His miraculous birth.
+It might be hard to imagine what it was like to be Jesus’ little brother or sister, but Mary and Joseph would go on to have other children after Jesus' miraculous birth.

 - Jesus got angry.
 He even turned over tables in the temple.
-He did not appreciate people that were taking advantage of others in His Father’s house.
-It might be surprising that Jesus showed His anger, but it is refreshing to know He gets angry over issues such as injustice, just like you and me.
+He did not appreciate people that were taking advantage of others in his Father’s house.
+It might be surprising that Jesus showed his anger, but it is refreshing to know he gets angry over issues such as injustice, just like you and me.

 - Jesus had more issues with church leaders than the people in the community.
-During Jesus' ministry, He extended grace and love to ordinary people, even "sinners."
-And He had some harsh words for the religious leaders of His time.
-He didn't like the way they treated the people He loved.
-It shows us that no matter how many followers or how much power and influence we have, it is important to lead others well because He cares more about how we treat others than how well we keep a set of rules.
+During Jesus' ministry, he extended grace and love to ordinary people, even "sinners."
+And he had some harsh words for the religious leaders of his time.
+He didn't like the way they treated the people he loved.
+It shows us that no matter how many followers or how much power and influence we have, it is important to lead others well because he cares more about how we treat others than how well we keep a set of rules.

 - Jesus wasn’t white.
 Although we have a lot of paintings in our museums that paint Jesus as a tall, white, Scandinavian guy with a beard, Jesus was actually of Jewish descent and would have been a guy with dark skin and shaggy dark hair.
 Therefore, his appearance looked drastically different than what we often imagine.

 - Jesus had humble beginnings.
 Born into a carpenter's family, Jesus came from a poor, day-laborer home.
 This means Jesus would have known what it was like to live in poverty and have hunger and need.
-Although Jesus is the Son of God, He decided to come to earth as an ordinary guy, just like you and me.
+Although Jesus is the Son of God, he decided to come to earth as an ordinary guy, just like you and me.

-- Jesus started His ministry later in life, around the age of 30 years.
-Some of us might expect Him to have started his ministry when He was born, but He actually went through normal experiences growing up as a baby, small child, teenager, and young adult.
+- Jesus started his ministry later in life, around the age of 30 years.
+Some of us might expect him to have started his ministry when he was born, but he actually went through normal experiences growing up as a baby, small child, teenager, and young adult.

 - Jesus struggled when faced with death.
-We all know Jesus came to sacrifice His life for us, but we forget He was a human who struggled, just like you and me.
-Upon facing His death in the Garden of Gethsemane, Jesus was anxious and prayed that God would take this suffering from Him if possible.
+We all know Jesus came to sacrifice his life for us, but we forget he was a human who struggled, just like you and me.
+Upon facing his death in the Garden of Gethsemane, Jesus was anxious and prayed that God would take this suffering from him if possible.

 - Jesus came to Earth for more than to die on the cross for our sins.
-He came to experience life as a human so that He can empathize with us.
+He came to experience life as a human so that he can empathize with us.
 He experienced heartache, rejection, deception, loss, sickness, and death, just like us.
-God wanted His Son, Jesus, to experience all the heartache of this world, so when we pray, it's not just to the Creator but to the God who understands our pain firsthand.
+God wanted his Son, Jesus, to experience all the heartache of this world, so when we pray, it's not just to the Creator but to the God who understands our pain firsthand.
 We pray to the God who really hears our prayers, sees our hearts, and feels our pain.